 It is this which is the true magic of a book.

 Cameramen, directors, special effects, best boy’s and grips… and so on, produce the scenes and effects.
-But that vision, the moving images on the screen and the actor’s voices are not your story; they are the director’s interpretation of the screen-writers construal of the theatre play, which is based on the television series of the original book written by… whoever it may be.
+But that vision, the moving images on the screen and the actor’s voices are not your story; they are far far removed for that.
+They are the director’s interpretation of the screen-writers construal of the theatre play, which is based on the television series of the original book written by… whoever it may be.

-Therefore, you are separated by degrees from the creators own thoughts.
+Therefore, you are separated, by numerous degrees, from the creators own imagination.

-I prefer a direct connection to the author, one without the intervention of another person, or persons, translation being foisted upon me.
+I prefer a direct connection to the author, one without the intervention of another person, or persons, translations being foisted upon me.

-In my fictional stories, the voice you hear is inside your head, may be omnipotent, or it may seem as if one of the characters is speaking, telling you the tale, it all depends on how I intend you to hear my story.
+In my fictional stories, the voice you hear is inside your head may be omnipotent, or it may seem as if one of the characters is speaking, telling you the tale, it all depends on how I, the writer, intend you to hear my story.

 I hope I have explained that clearly?

-The second reason reading a book is such a personal experience is, as you read, your mind creates a world so real and so detailed and in such a subjective form, it is only possible for it to exist in your own imagination.
+The second reason reading a book is such a personal experience is, as you read, your mind creates a world so real and so detailed and in such a subjective form, it is only possible for it to exist in your, singular, imagination.

 Take a simple statement: